mmesiti/2025-09-09-workshop/content/certificates.md

     - What is the difference between a `git clone` and a `git fork`?
     - What is the difference between a fork and a branch?
     - What advantages and disadvantages to code review can you imagine/list?
-3. A personal reflection for each of the 6 days written as a document (pdf or word or txt, one paragraph per day).
+3. A personal reflection for each of the 9 days written as a document (pdf or word or txt, one paragraph per day).
 To get started, you can try answering the questions: "Why is this important?
 How can it improve my research work?"
    However any other personal reflection is welcome.
-Evaluation criteria: we expect reflections that are related to the content of each of the six days.
+Evaluation criteria: we expect reflections that are related to the content of each of the nine days.

 The three documents should be sent to **EMAIL** by **DATE**.
 Certificates will be issued by **DATE**.
-Clearly name each document with your name (and student number for Aalto University students).
+Clearly name each document with your name (for learners at Aalto University, please also add your student number).
 You must use your university email to submit your course materials.
 We do not provide certificates to people who are not affiliated with a higher education / research institution,